Getting Started with Linode

 - Sign in and enter your billing and account information.
 Most accounts are activated instantly, but some require manual review prior to activation.
 If your account is not immediately activated, you will receive an email with additional instructions.

-If you’re unsure of which datacenter to select, see our speed test to determine which location provides the best performance for your target audience.
-You can also generate MTR reports for each of the datacenters to determine which of our facilities provides the best latency from your particular location.
+If you’re not sure which data center to select, use our speed test to determine which location provides the best performance for your target audience.
+You can also generate MTR reports for each of the data centers to determine which of our facilities provides the best latency from your particular location.

 Provision Your Linode

-After your Linode is created, you’ll need to prepare it for operation by setting up a Linux distribution.
+After your Linode is created, prepare it for operation by setting up a Linux distribution.

 - Boot and shut down your virtual server,